The Man Who Broke 1,000 Chains: Plot

 Burns accepts the deal.
 However, he is returned to the same Fulton County camp he escaped from where Warden Hardy is waiting for him.
 When presented with the court agreement Burns signed in Chicago, Hardy says that "he is in Georgia now and things will be done Georgia's way."
 In the chow hall, Hardy berates Burns for his success and tells the prisoners that they are not to ever talk to him.
 Hardy also tells the guards to kill Burns if he tries to escape again.

-A month later, Burns is out working and secretly asking prisoners of the whereabouts of Big Sam, the black prisoner, the helped him get away, and Pappy Glue.
+A month later, Burns is out working and secretly asking prisoners of the whereabouts of Big Sam, the black prisoner that helped him get away, and Pappy Glue.
 It turns out that Big Sam clubbed a guard and was moved to another prison in Southern Georgia and Pappy Glue died from beatings soon after Burns escaped.
 Burns is angry and pauses for a few seconds and asks to wipe off the sweat, but Trump refuses to let him do so.

 That night at dinner, Hardy reads out a list of men not doing a hard days work and for them to get their whipping.
 Burns is included.
 Burns declares it's a lie, but none of the guards or Hardy defend him.
 He is tied to a tree and given ten lashes.

 Some time later, Lillian comes to visit Burns assuring him of clemency, parole, or pardon.
 They embrace and the guards try to remove him, but he resists it and is beaten and placed in the stocks.
-Warden Hardy assures Burns he won't live to see himself get out despite people from up north trying to do so, and that the parole board turned him down.
+Warden Hardy informs Burns that he won't live to see himself get out despite people from up north trying to do so, and that the parole board turned him down.
 Burns realizes he was duped and will have to serve the remainder of his sentence.

 Burns' brother comes to visit sometime later and tells him that his business is gone, but indirectly signals to him that there is money left from his business hidden inside a package of Lucky Strike cigarettes to help him get out.
 Mr. Rayford, another guard who works with Trump, detects Vincent giving Burns a package of cigarettes and wants to check it, but ends up taking a few of them for himself and gives Burns the package back.
 Later on, Burns finds over $100 in cash in it and feels it will be his ticket to freedom.